-As well as requiring careful planning and scheduling of equipment maintenance, the aim of effective preventative maintenance is to also keep accurate records of past inspections and services.
-However, this process can be very complex and time-consuming for a manufacturer with a lot of equipment to record manually.
-Instead, a CMMS software solution can be implemented to perform automated data collection and planning maintenance schedules.
+As well as requiring careful planning and scheduling, preventative maintenance is used to keep accurate records of past inspections and services.
+However, this process can be complex and time-consuming for a manufacturer with a lot of equipment to record manually.
+Instead, a CMMS solution can be implemented to perform automated data collection and planning maintenance schedules.

 With 81% of businesses believing that a digital tool can completely eliminate unplanned downtime, it is hard to look beyond a CMMS solution.